top of page

 Biography

-In demand as a percussionist, Brent is Orchestra Wellington's Principal Percussionist and has undertaken freelance work with the Auckland Philharmonia Orchestra, Dunedin Symphony Orchestra, and currently the New Zealand Symphony Orchestra.
-Other projects include twice travelling to Tokyo, Japan, to perform in a season of The Phantom of the Opera as Principal Percussion.
+In demand as a percussionist, Brent is Orchestra Wellington's Principal Percussionist and acting Section Principal Timpani.
+He has undertaken casual work with the Auckland Philharmonia Orchestra, Dunedin Symphony Orchestra, and the New Zealand Symphony Orchestra.
+In January 2024, he travelled to Tokyo for his third season of The Phantom of the Opera in Japan.

 Also in demand as a pianist, Brent has been the assistant director and pianist for the New Zealand Secondary Students' Choir since 2013.
-Since that time, the choir, auditioned every two years, has produced four albums and has toured throughout NZ and overseas, including Canada, Singapore, Malaysia, Hong Kong, and China.
+Since that time, the choir, auditioned every two years, has produced five albums and has toured throughout NZ and overseas, including Canada, Singapore, Malaysia, Hong Kong, and China.
 Brent has also accompanied at the Gisborne International Music Competition and the National Concerto Competition in Christchurch with the award-winning marimba soloist Yoshiko Tsuruta.
-Another highlight includes playing the piano for the Christchurch City Choir alongside the New Zealand Secondary Students' Choir in preparation for their performance of Britten's War Requiem with Christchurch Symphony Orchestra's Chief Conductor, Benjamin Northey.

 Choir WEB Colour - Ebony Lamb Photogra